Art + Design x Life

 He walked with paper where others brought picks.
 Where empire pillaged in crates, he traced in graphite. Émile Prisse d’Avennes...

-History often footnotes its visionaries as technicians.
-Alfred Stieglitz refused that fate.
-His camera did not freeze the world; it...
+History often footnotes its visionaries as technicians, but Alfred Stieglitz refused that fate.
+His camera did not freeze the world;...

 Vetti, Flesh & Queer Rebellion: Lionel Wendt’s Erotic Ceylon